Louisiana woman praising Mid-South man for returning accidental money transfer - NewsBreak

 “I told him my name and that it was an accident and he was like how do I know it’s not a scam and he was like I have to call my bank,” said Kraft.

-Kraft said from there she sent over a copy of her ID to verify she was a real person and explained the severity of the situation.Dogs at Memphis Animal Services need your help
+Kraft said from there she sent over a copy of her ID to verify she was a real person and explained the severity of the situation.New Orleanians fall victim to viral TikTok challenge that teaches criminals how to steal cars

 “If my payment didn’t get to the person it had to go to it’s possible that a whole trucking fleet could have been shut down,” she said.